CheezyRL/DiscordRPCEditor/README.md

 # DiscordRPCEditor

 This program was made so you can easily change/set rich presence for your Discord profile.
 To create a rich presence, you can either use the default application already set up, or you can create your own.
+If you are going to compile this application, build DiscordRPCClient (Discord RPC Editor) first and then replace the existing Discord RPC Editor in Discord RPC Client to create an installer.
+You could also use Discord RPC Editor if you wanted to install it anywhere, as long as the two dependencies stay with it.

 # Creating Discord Applications for Rich Presence